kkmhogen/KBeaconDemo_Ios/README.md

 * advConnectable: is beacon advertisement can be connectable.
 **Warning:**
-   If the KBeacon was set to un-connectable, the app can not connect to it again.
+   If the KBeacon was set to un-connectable, the app cannot connect to it again.
 If the device has button, the device can re-enter connectable advertisement for 60 seconds when single click on the button

 * password: device password, the password length must >= 8 character and <= 16 character.
  **Warning:**